How to Find Your Best Thermometer

-Not all thermometers operate in the same way.
+Not all operate in the same way learn here.
 Some use the thermal expansion of liquids and solids with temperature in order to work, others use the change in pressure of the gas which occurs with temperature change – either cooling or heating.
-We also have radiation type thermometers which are extremely popular – infrared ones.
+We also have radiation type which is extremely popular – infrared thermometer.
 They measure the infrared energy which is emitted by an object.
-These thermometers are very popular because the user does not have to touch the object in any way – the measurement happens without it!
+These cooking thermometers are very popular because the user does not have to touch the object in any way – the measurement happens without it!

 It is very interesting that even ancient Greek philosophers that lived thousands of years ago already knew some of the principles that are used in thermometers.